slavaim/MacOSX-Network-Sockets-Filter/README.md

 }
 ```

 A user client receives notifications asynchronously while data has been made pending in a queue.
-Then user client sends `kt_NkeUserClientSocketFilterResponse` to reinject data into the stream.
+The user client inspects or modifies data.
+Then user client sends `kt_NkeUserClientSocketFilterResponse` to inject modified data into the stream.

 Similarly an asynchronous or synchronous processing can be implemented for other callbacks.